Sahdev-rajput/JEE-MAINS-EXAM-CLONE/README.md

 # JEE-MAINS-EXAM-CLONE
-It is a clone website of JEE MAINS Exam which is controlled or commanded by TCS (Tata Consultancy Services).
+It is a clone website of JEE MAINS Exam which is controlled by TCS (Tata Consultancy Services).

 #About the Project:
 This website is created by me when i was learning the basics of HTML .
 I haven't used advanced CSS Styling in this case nor this website is responsive.
 It was created just to grasp the concept of HTML tags and basic inline styling.